+2.14.
 Stage 3 - Panel Hearing

-If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
+If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel hearing consisting of at least three governors, who can be from any NCL school (including the school at which the complaint was lodged), who were not directly involved in the matters detailed in the complaint.
+The panel may also contain any number of NCL trustees; one of the three-member panel will be independent of the management and running of the school at which the complaint was lodged.
+The committee members will appoint a Chair in advance of the meeting (the Roles and Responsibilities section describes this role in more detail).
 This is the final stage of the complaints procedure.

-A request to escalate to Stage 3 must be made to the Clerk, via the school office, within 15 school days of receipt of the Stage 2 response.
+All requests to escalate to Stage 3, at any school, must be made to the CEO's PA, via the account CEO.PA@newhamcommunitylearning.org. within five days of receipt of the Stage 2 response.

-The Clerk will record the date the complaint is received and acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The CEO's PA will record the date the complaint is received and acknowledge receipt of the complaint in writing (by email) within five school days.
+The CEO's PA will keep a record of all Stage 3 complaints.